The Total Transparency Manifesto

 If you pay your premium annually and have made no claims during that period, you will be entitled to a refund for the number of months remaining on your policy.

-If you haven’t been able to find the answer to anything, please drop us an email to email@example.com or use the website’s live chat facility.
-We aim to reply to emails within 24 hours or, provided a customer representative is available, immediately via live chat.
+If you haven’t been able to find the answer to anything, please call us on 0203 794 9294 or drop us an email to email@example.com.
+We aim to reply to emails within 24 hours.